Compact moduli of K3 surfaces: -families

-Fix $(V,D)$ very generic, in the sense that it has no $(-2)$-curves disjoint from $D$.
-Then an ordered toric model is given by an ordered collection $(E_1,\dots,E_Q)$ of $Q$ disjoint internal exceptional curves.
-It follows from a theorem of Blanc \cite{blanc2013symplectic}, see also \cite[Prop.~3.27]{hacking2020homological}, that any two such tuples are related by a series of moves:
+Fix $(V,D)$ very general, in the sense that it has no $(-2)$-curves disjoint from $D$.
+An ordered toric model is given by an ordered collection $(E_1,\dots,E_Q)$ of $Q$ disjoint internal exceptional curves.
+It follows from a theorem of Blanc \cite[Thm.~1]{blanc2013symplectic} describing the birational automorphism group of $((\C^*)^2, \tfrac{dx}{x}\wedge \tfrac{dy}{y})$---see \cite[Prop.~3.27]{hacking2020homological} for the interpretation we employ---that any two such tuples are related by a series of two moves:

-\begin{enumerate} \item An {\it elementary mutation} replaces the {\it first} exceptional curve $E_1\mapsto E_1'$.
-Take a ruling by co-characters on the toric surface $(\overline{V},\overline{D})$ whose fibers intersect the component which $E_1$ meets.
-Make corner blow-ups as necessary to ensure that the fibers of this ruling are disjoint.
-After the first blow-up, there is a fiber whose pull-back is a sum $E_1+E_1'$ of two exceptional curves. \item An {\it order switch} switches two adjacent exceptional curves $E_i$ and $E_{i+1}$. \end{enumerate}